ElementalNinja/GroupProject/use-cases/use-case-1.md

 ## EXTENSIONS

-3. **Role does not exist**:
+3. **Employee record is missing**:
-    1. HR advisor informs finance no role exists.
+    1. HR advisor informs finance a record is missing from the database.

 ## SUB-VARIATIONS